SimonPop/lanterns/content/genomic-fundational-models.md

 The majority of architectures are based on those that have proved their worth in NLP, namely BERT and GPT derivatives.

 Architectures based on CNNs and RNNs have given way to Transformers.

-Other Transformer architectures, such as expert mixtures, are certainly conceivable.
+Since sequences of DNA can be influenced by far away other sequences, models allowing long-range interactions like Enformer [(Avsec et al. 2021)](https://www.nature.com/articles/s41592-021-01252-x) shine the most.

-Models using State Space Modelling architectures may also emerge in the near future.
+Other Transformer architectures, such as expert mixtures, or completely different architecture like State Space Models are likely to emerge in the near future.

 ### Positional Encodings

 Similarly, there are PE techniques such as rotary embeddings and AliBi.

 However, it is quite possible that specific methods for DNA sequences will emerge over time.
-Indeed, the physical structure of DNA sequences plays an important role in inter-sequence interactions (Fudenberg, Kelley, et Pollard 2020).
+Indeed, the physical structure of DNA sequences plays an important role in inter-sequence interactions [(Fudenberg, Kelley, et Pollard 2020)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8211359/).

 # Applications